sjoblomj/MPQDraft/README.md

 # MPQDraft
 MPQDraft allows in-memory patching of game data files, added features through plugins, and creation of self-executing mods.

-This fork aims to update MPQDraft up to Win10 APIs and streamline the development process when used in combination with GPTP plugin development.
+This fork aims to modernise MPQDraft for use on Win10 APIs and streamline the development process.

 ## Command Line Usage
 ```